JRRS1982/oystercard/README.md

 In order to pay for my journey
 As a customer
 I need to have the minimum amount (£1) for a single journey.

+In order to pay for my journey
+As a customer
+When my journey is complete, I need the correct amount deducted from my card

+In order to pay for my journey
+As a customer
+I need to know where I've travelled from

+In order to know where I have been
+As a customer
+I want to see all my previous trips

+In order to know how far I have travelled
+As a customer
+I want to know what zone a station is in

+Step 14:
+In order to be charged correctly
+As a customer
+I need a penalty charge deducted if I fail to touch in or out

 ### Which we can break down as follows: